nuneskris/nuneskris.github.io/_pages/about.md

 # [Engineering](https://nuneskris.github.io/talks/)

-We need a repeatable processes and patterns for designing, building, and maintaining systems that enable the architecture to collect, store, and process large volumes of data.
-The data pipelines to deliver these processes need to ensure that data is accessible, reliable, and efficiently available for analysis and decision-making.
-I set out to demonstrate how tools and technologies can realize these processes and patterns through the lifecyle of data from source to destination while maintaining quality, scalability, and security.
+We need repeatable processes and patterns for designing, building, and maintaining systems that enable the architecture to collect, store, and process large volumes of data.
+These data pipelines must ensure that data is accessible, reliable, and efficiently available for analysis and decision-making.
+My goal is to demonstrate how tools and technologies can implement these processes and patterns throughout the data lifecycle, from source to destination, while maintaining quality, scalability, and security.

 # [Sandbox: Setting up tools](https://nuneskris.github.io/teaching/)